AnneEberhard/websocket/README.md

 In this case, frontend and backend was not specifically separated to show the use of django in html.
 The base templet for all html files is in root/templates.

 Documentation is made via sphinx.
+To start, navigate to docs and type make html.

+For style, flake8 is installed. run flake8 in CMD.